madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 Here `grow`'s type signature corresponds exactly to that expected by the `extend` function.
 Functionally, it is the XOR of the left and right neighbours.

-If you evolve 16 generations, stack successive generations one after another, and print it on your terminal, you obtain a fine looking looking ASCII tree.
+If you evolve some number of generations, stack successive generations one after another, and print it on your terminal, you obtain a fine looking ASCII tree.
 In each generation, the farthest left and right `1`-cells have one farther `0`-cell.
-This cell, then, has a `0`-cell and `1`-cell as its neighbours.
-In the next generation, these `0`-cells become `1`-cells and we get a triangular shape for stacking them.
-By the way, never mind me abusing the letter aspect ratio on the terminal to achieve a good top angle.
+This cell, then, has a `0`-cell and a `1`-cell as its neighbours.
+In the next generation, these `0`-cells become `1`-cells and we get a triangular shape for stacking configurations.
+In a terminal, since the height of a letter is often longer than its width, we get a nice top angle suitable for a tree.

-Now that we have a tree (of infinite height), we can focus on making it blink.
+Every generation that is a power of 2 has only `1`-cells between its farthest edges making a base for our tree.

-We will make this using the `blink` reduction.
+Now that we have a tree (of infinite height), we can focus on making it blink using the `blink` reduction.

 ```haskell
 blink :: Zipper Int -> Int